Please tell us a bit about yourself and your background.

 Upon my return, I soon arrived at the School of Law and three years later I graduated with a law degree.
 I loved my time in the School so much that I decided to work in the School as a contract law module assistant and a student engagement officer for the following academic year.

 I then moved to London to complete my LPC before commencing my training contract with Freshfields Bruckhaus Deringer.

 What motivated you to apply to study your chosen course and why did you chose Leeds?

-- A campus university with a thriving city right on its doorstep
+- A great campus with a thriving student city right on its doorstep

 - High quality sports facilities

 - Well respected and highly regarded by employers and law firms

 The School of Law itself was very impressive:

 - A strong focus on ‘teaching’ balanced with high level research